Nick-Watson/Lowbar.js/README.md

     - _.reject(list, predicate, [context])
     - Returns the values in list without the elements that the truth test (predicate) passes.
 The opposite of filter.
 * every
+    - _.every(list, [predicate], [context])
+    - Returns true if all of the values in the list pass the predicate truth test.
+Short-circuits and stops traversing the list if a false element is found.
 * some
+    - _.some(list, [predicate], [context])
+    Returns true if any of the values in the list pass the predicate truth test.
+Short-circuits and stops traversing the list if a true element is found.
 * contains
+    - _.contains(list, value, [fromIndex]) Alias: includes
+    - Returns true if the value is present in the list.
+Uses indexOf internally, if list is an Array.
+Use fromIndex to start your search at a given index.
 * invoke
 * pluck
     - _.pluck(list, propertyName)